jennyweb/Demonstratoren/fitEquationToData/README.md

 ## Governing equation for fitting

 The underlying data set that has been used for this set is a particle size distribution as commonly measured in powder problems.
-Usually, such a particle size distribution follows a lognormal distribution.
+Usually, such a particle size distribution follows a log-normal distribution.
 A variable $x$ has a log-normal distribution if $\log(x)$ is normally distributed with mean $\mu$ and standard deviation $\sigma$.
 The probability density function for the log-normal distribution is then given by

 ```math
 p(x) = \frac{1}{\sigma \, x \, \sqrt{2 \pi}} e^{\left(-\frac{(\ln(x)-\mu)^2}{2 \, \sigma ^2}\right)}